nathannbui/iOS101.Prework/README.md

 - Creating/joining a Spotify Jam, you can join your friends " Spotify Jam" and queue music from your account/device.

-- See what your friends are listening too and get to listen to their personalized playlist
+- See what your friends are listening to and get to listen to their personalized playlist

 ## App-Idea

 I want to create an app inspired by Pinterest that helps users visually plan and organize their personal bucket list goals.
 Whether it's travel destinations, fitness achievements, creative projects, or life milestones, users can "pin" images, quotes, or links that represent each goal.
 The app will also allow users to add notes, track their mood, and create savings plans for money-related goals.

-What I invision is a user experience will focus on a clean, minimal design with drag-and-drop functionality to make organizing goals intuitive and inspiring.
-As someone with a long list of personal bucket list items, I’ve found it hard to keep everything in one place; especially as a visual learner.
+What I envision is a user experience that focuses on a clean, minimal design with drag-and-drop functionality to make organizing goals intuitive and inspiring.
+As someone with a long list of personal bucket list items, I’ve found it hard to keep everything in one place, especially as a visual learner.
 This app aims to help people like me stay motivated and inspired while turning dreams into actionable plans!

 ## Notes